Denis Maydanov

 Denis Vasilyevich Maydanov (Денис Васильевич Майдaнов, born 17 February 1976) is a Russian singer, songwriter, actor, and politician.
 An accomplished artist known throughout Russia, Maydanov also serves in the Russian State Duma as a representative of the Odintsovo constituency of Odintsovsky District, Moscow Oblast since 2021.
 He is a member of United Russia.
-Maydanov's accolades as an artist include the title of Merited Artist of the Russian Federation, as well as the Golden Gramophone, song of the year, and chanson of the year.
+Maydanov's accolades as an artist include the title of People's Artist of Russia, as well as the Golden Gramophone, song of the year, and chanson of the year.
 In his political career, Maydanov has vocally supported the policies of Vladimir Putin, and supported the invasion of Ukraine.
 In 2022 he was sanctioned by the European Union.

 Early life and education

 Maydanov performing with a military band in a concert for members of the Main Military Medical Directorate on Medical Worker Day in 2018.

 Denis Maydanov was born on February 17, 1976, in the city of Balakovo, Saratov Region, to a family of petrochemical workers.
 His father was born in the Mogilev Region of Belarus, but moved to Balakovo in the Saratov oblast of southwest Russia to work as an engineer in the state petrochemical industry.
 Maydanov's mother, Evgenia Petrovna, was born in the suburbs of Luhansk, in the Donbas region of Ukraine; when she moved to Balakavo at the age of 20 she worked as an inspector in Saratovgasstroy, later as head of the personnel department in Zhilstroy.
 When Denis was eight, his parents divorced, leaving Denis to be raised by his single mother.
 At an early age he was forced to work to provide for the two of them: when he was 13 years old he worked as a janitor, security guard in a kindergarten, and washed cars.

 By the time of his parents divorce at the age of eight, Maydanov had already begun composing poetry: he wrote his first poems to his mother for International Women's Day.
 At 13, he learned to play guitar from a neighbor.
 At that point, he stopped playing the bayan, which he had studied at music school, and began to write his own songs.
 Alongside the guitar lessons, Maydanov taught himself the piano, and began to get involved in the poetic and theatrical circles of the Balakovo House of Culture, taking part in the vocal-instrumental ensemble.
 In 1992, at the age of 16, he earned third place at a city competition of variety art with a performance of his own song.
 As a result, Maydanov secured a spot among the young performers of the studio "MUZ-A" at the city's House of Creativity, and learned to become a songwriter for soloists.
 Since then he has maintained his affiliation with the House of Creativity, as head of the VIA, methodologist, and head of the "Club of High School Students".
 In school Denis was successful, but after his ninth year he was forced to drop out and enter a chemical technical college in order to provide for himself and his mother.